 Dr. Joerg Wolle has been a member of the Board of Directors since 2002.
 Dr. Joerg Wolle was appointed President & CEO of DKSH in June 2002, following the merger of Diethelm Keller Services Asia and Siber-Hegner Holding Ltd. to form DKSH.
-He is currently a member of the Strategy Committee.
-Previously, he was President & CEO of SiberHegner Holding Ltd. from early 2000.
-Before that, he worked in various positions within the SiberHegner group from 1991 onward, when he joined Siber-Hegner in Hong Kong as Sales Director.
+Previously, he was President & CEO of Siber-Hegner Holding Ltd. from early 2000.
+Before that, he worked in various positions within the SiberHegner group from 1991 onward, when he joined SiberHegner in Hong Kong as Sales Director.
 From 1988 until 1990 he worked as Manager International Projects for SKF group.
 Dr. Wolle obtained his PhD in Engineering in 1987 from the University of Technology Chemnitz, Germany.
 He graduated from the Senior Executive Program at Stanford Business School, USA and is an honorary professor of intercultural communication at the University of Applied Sciences, Zwickau, Germany.
-Dr. Wolle is Vice Chairman of the Board of Directors of Kuehne + Nagel International AG and a member of the Board of Directors of Diethelm Keller Holding Ltd. He is also a member of the Supervisory Board of Louis Dreyfus Commodities BV in Amsterdam.
+Dr. Wolle is Chairman of the Board of Directors of Kuehne + Nagel International AG and a member of the Board of Directors of Diethelm Keller Holding Ltd. He is also a member of the Board of Directors of Kuehne Holding AG, as well as the Supervisory Board of Louis Dreyfus Company B.V. in Amsterdam.
 From 2006 until 2009, he served on the Board of Directors of UBS AG, Switzerland.
+Dr. Wolle will be proposed as new Chairman of the Board of Directors as from March 23, 2017 and will step down from his function of CEO of the Company.